esikm/Pillow/docs/handbook/image-file-formats.rst

 MPO
 ^^^

-Pillow identifies and reads Multi Picture Object (MPO) files, loading the primary image when first opened.
+Pillow2 identifies and reads Multi Picture Object (MPO) files, loading the primary image when first opened.
 The :py:meth:`~file.seek` and :py:meth:`~file.tell` methods may be used to read other pictures from the file.
 The pictures are zero-indexed and random access is supported.